Personal counseling retreats:

 In a world of endless distraction, one of the most radical things we can do is slow down and focus on one thing.
 The decision to devote time to a retreat is a singular commitment: to your growth.
 It means taking yourself, and your well-being seriously.
 It's based in the empowering idea that when you stop avoiding your demons and look them straight in the eye, lo and behold, you find they are workable.

 Take time to reflect, regroup and renew

-Great artists and change agents have long understood the power of spending time in nature.
+Great artists and change agents have long understood the benefits of spending time in nature.
 It connects us to something essential in ourselves, away from social pressures and ideas of who we're supposed to be.
-Many of us are nature deprived, and at times of personal change, we do well to draw on the beauty and balance of nature.
-Nature doesn't hurry, or struggle with an identity crisis or regrets.
-Many natural elements embody the resilience and steadiness we are seeking.
-For this reason, when it's appropriate for a client, retreats include mindfulness and counseling in the outdoors.
+In times of personal reflection, we do well to draw on the beauty and balance of nature, which embody the resilience and steadiness we are seeking.
+You learn practices that support you to be more firmly rooted… as life's winds sway they won't topple you.
+As appropriate for your needs and abilities, retreats include mindfulness, counseling, yoga and walking in the outdoors.